-The present follow-on project called SMOS+STORMS Evolution started in April 2014 for a period of 2 years and is funded by ESA again under the support to science element program (Technical Officer: Craig Donlon).
-It aims at targeting the above listed next steps.
-More precisely, the present project has one overall aim which is to Demonstrate the performance, utility and impact of SMOS L-band measurements at high wind speeds over the ocean during Tropical and Extra-Tropical storm conditions.
+A follow-on project called SMOS+STORMS Evolution started in April 2014 for a period of 2 years and was funded by ESA again under the support to science element program (Technical Officer: Craig Donlon).
+It aimed at targeting the above listed next steps.
+More precisely, the project had one overall aim which was to Demonstrate the performance, utility and impact of SMOS L-band measurements at high wind speeds over the ocean during Tropical and Extra-Tropical storm conditions.

-The seven specific objectives to be addressed within the SMOS+ STORM Evolution project are:
+The seven specific objectives to be addressed within the SMOS+ STORM Evolution project were:

 1) Improve and consolidate our theoretical understanding of the L-band signal response and physical properties that can be inferred over the ocean during the passage of Tropical Cyclone (TC) and Extra-Tropical Cyclone (ETC) systems.